Arquisoft/InciManager_i2b/README.md

 }
 ```
 ### Web interface
-For a more visual output, you may also sent a get request to http://localhost:8081/agentform that will lead you to a sample form where you must specify the agent's username, password and kind:
+For a more visual output, you may also send a get request to http://localhost:8081/agentform that will lead you to a sample form where you must specify the agent's username, password and kind:

 ![Filling web form](img/agentform.png)